davidfq/barrita.js/README.md

 _(Nothing yet)_

-(*) "barrita" is the spanish word for progress bar
+(*) "barrita" is a spanish diminutive for progress bar